lunette2233/UAIR-Benchmark/README.md

 ## Dataset

-UAIRTrack, a dedicated benchmark for UAV single object tracking under real-world visual interference., has been released.
+UAIR, a dedicated benchmark for UAV single object tracking under real-world visual interference., has been released.

 #### Description: